joysn/python_algorithms/README.md

 algo_python11.py - Is king threatened by Queen

 algo_python12.py - Place n queeens in n\*n board such that each of them are safe

+algo_python13.py - Find out total # of ways in which we can climb the staircase if we vlimb 1 or 2 steps at a time [Dynamic Programing]